mediocregopher/blog.mediocregopher.com/src/_posts/2021-01-23-goodbye-github-pages.md

 This will remove any existing `result`, regenerate the site (with the new post) under a new symlink, and install/update that newer package to my nix profile, overwriting the previous package which was there.

+EDIT: apparently this isn't quite true.
+Because `$HOME/.nix-profile` is a symlink docker doesn't handle the case of that symlink being updated correctly, so I also have to do `docker restart nginx` for changes to be reflected in nginx.

 And that's it!
 Nix is a cool tool that I'm still getting the hang of, but hopefully this post might be useful to anyone else thinking of self-hosting